Click Here to Quick Exit - will open a new tab

 Yes, there will be a beer garden.
 No outside alcohol is permitted.

 These may be used for marketing and publicity in our publications, on our website and in social media.
-By entering the festival grounds, you agree to have your likeness captured.
+By entering the Pride Fair grounds, you agree to have your likeness captured.
 If you do not wish to have their likeness used in future Pride marketing and publicity please contact us at info@wbpride.ca

 Although we have no way to guarantee safety, and despite never having any issues in the past, we prepare for all possible scenarios.
 We have private security hired for the festival.
-Heritage Shipyard is private property, which allows us to control who is on the property.
+Heritage Village is private property, which allows us to control who is on the property.
 In the unlikely event of protestors they will be escorted off the property.

 In the event of a medical emergency notify Pride Staff and EMS is onsite.
-In case of any other emergencies contact security and Wood Buffalo Pride Staff!
+In case of any other emergencies contact event security and Wood Buffalo Pride Staff!

 587-646-6626